Bepacom-Raalte/Bepacom-BACnet-IP-Integration/README.md

-# Bepacom Custom Integration Repository
+# Forked from Bepacom Custom Integration Repository  - slightly modified for Intesis/Toshiba airco interface

 This repository is intended to be a collection of custom components created by Bepacom B.V. for Home Assistant.